Brolæggerstræde 6: 20th century

-Haldor Gunnløgson & Jørn Nielsen, an architectural firm most known for designing the Ministry of Foreign Affairs, was based in the building from 1973 until 1985.
+Haldor Gunnløgson & Jørn Nielsen, an architectural firm best known for designing the Ministry of Foreign Affairs, was based in the building from 1973 until 1985.
 In 1978, Haldor Gunnløgson (1918–1985) and Jørn Nielsen (1919–1996) refurbished the building.

 Architecture

 Brolæggerstræde is a three-winged complex, constructed with three storeys over a walk-out basement, surrounding three sides of a central courtyard.
 The main wing on Brolæggerstræde is ten bays long and has a two-bay gateway in the two central bays.
 The plastered facade is finished with a belt course above the ground floor and a cornice below the roof.